Starlink vs. Comcast

 Data

 Starlink’s personal plans are based on where you’ll use the service, which makes the choice fairly simple.
-If you’ll be using it at home, go for Residential.
-Starlink Roam is the company’s on-the-go service for RVs, camping, and other travel uses.
-Starlink for Boats is geared toward boat use (surprise!), with a dish that allows for in-motion use.
+If you’ll be using it at home, go for the Standard plan.
+Starlink Mobile is the company’s on-the-go service for RVs, camping, and other travel uses.
+Starlink Mobile Priority is the most luxurious option, geared toward boat use and mobile businesses, with a dish that allows for in-motion use.

 There are no speed options with each plan—they have the speed that they have, which can vary somewhat based on location.
-The only real choice you’ll need to make is whether you want global data with the Roam plan and how much priority data you want for the Boat plan.
-Apart from that, you can just sign up and you’re good to go.
+The only real choice you’ll need to make is whether you want global data with the Mobile plan and how much priority data you want for the Mobile Priority plan.
+Apart from that, you can just sign up order on Starlink's website.

 Plan